LilithSec/Ixchel/README.md

 # Ixchel

+!!!WARNING!!!
+Very much a work in progress and testing at this stage. !!!WARNING!!!

 Configuration and templating system meant to be used Ansible or Rex.
 Config generated centeral and pushed out and templating/actions done based on that on the remote systems for purpose of continual